Simon Data hauls in $30M Series C to continue building customer data platform – TechCrunch

 As the company collects this data, it also sees an opportunity to use machine learning to create more automated and complex types of interactions.
 “There are a tremendous number of super complex problems we have to solve.
 Those include core platform or infrastructure, and we also have a tremendous opportunity in front of us on the predictive and data science side as well,” Davis said.
 He said that is one of the areas where they will put today’s money to work.

 The company, which launched in 2014, is based in NYC.
-The company currently has 87 employees in total, and that number is expected to grow with today’s announcement.
+The company currently has 87 employees, and that number is expected to grow with today’s announcement.
 Customers include Equinox, Venmo and WeWork.
-The company’s most recent funding round was a $20 million in July 2018.
+The company’s most recent funding was a $20 million round in July 2018.